 Qualifications & Experience

-I am a Chartered Counselling Psychologist, registered with the Health and Care Professions Council (HCPC) and the British Psychological Society (BPS).
-I have completed doctoral training in Counselling Psychology and hold a Postgraduate Diploma in Attachment-Based Psychodynamic Therapy.
-I am also a qualified Dynamic Interpersonal Therapist.
+I am a Chartered Counselling Psychologist registered with the Health and Care Professions Council (HCPC) and the British Psychological Society (BPS).
+I hold a Doctorate in Counselling Psychology, a Postgraduate Diploma in Attachment-Based Psychodynamic Therapy, and am also a qualified Dynamic Interpersonal Therapist.

 My Approach

-Therapy is tailored to each individual’s needs.
-I place great importance on establishing a nurturing and trusting therapeutic relationship, as I believe this is fundamental to effective therapy.
-My aim is to provide a safe and supportive space where you feel able to explore and process deeper, often hidden emotions.
-Through this process, therapy can help develop a deeper understanding of yourself, support meaningful change, and foster greater self-acceptance, reducing self-criticism and promoting emotional wellbeing.
+Therapy is tailored to the unique needs of each individual.
+I place significant importance on developing a supportive and trusting therapeutic relationship, recognising this as central to effective psychological work.
+My aim is to provide a safe, compassionate, and confidential space in which you feel able to explore and process deeper, and at times difficult, emotional experiences.

 The Types of Therapy I Offer: